lepisma/blackbird/README.md

 ##### Others

-There is an emacs package for reading lyrics of current song (`./utils/blackbird.el`).
+There is an emacs package for reading lyrics of current song (`./utils/emacs/blackbird.el`).

 ##### Bugs / Issues

 blackbird is under development and therefore has crappy code structure and documentation.
 Feature addition/removal (and occasional refactoring) keeps happening.
-Please file issue [here](https://github.com/lepisma/blackbird/issues).
+Please file issues [here](https://github.com/lepisma/blackbird/issues).